mackeylab/bids_ppc_scripts/README.md

 Most scripts pull Singularity containers from their location in `/data/picsl/mackey_group/tools`, but you do need a few utilities accessible from your path.
 I recommend installing them all into a Conda environment.

-- Current version of dcm2niix :
+- A *current* version of dcm2niix :
 	`conda install -c conda-forge dcm2niix`
+	Do not use the one in `/data/picsl/mackey_group/BPD/envs/bpd_py`!
+You may need to remove that from your path.
 - Singularity accessible from your path :
 	```
 	#add to your ~/.bash_profile